How to Install psql on Mac, Ubuntu, Debian, Windows

-psql is the standard command line interface for interacting with a PostgreSQL or TimescaleDB instance.
-Here we explain how to install psql on various platforms.
+Since psql is the standard command line interface for interacting with a PostgreSQL or TimescaleDB instance, this article will show you how to install it on a variety of operating systems.

 Before you start, you should confirm that you don’t already have psql installed.
 In fact, if you’ve ever installed Postgres or TimescaleDB before, you likely already have psql installed.